ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - `notifyUser` — Should the literal text value, "`notifyUser`", be sent to webhooks, for them to act on as they wish.
 - `option` — The option the Actioner chose for this instance of the Action.
 - `reasonId`

-#### Action Reason parameters
-These are used when creating an Action Reason.
-- `userActionReasonId`
-- `text`, `localizedTexts` — The description of the Reason that a human can understand, possibly in many languages.
-- `code` — A short text string to categorize the Reason for software to process.

 ### Using the FusionAuth Administration Website